 Here we provide you with the top 6 difference between CRR and SLR

-Key differences between CRR and SLR are as follows:-
+Key Differences Between CRR and SLR

 - CRR helps RBI to control the flow of money in the market whereas SLR helps the bank to handle a sudden increase in demand of depositors.

-- The liquidity in the economy of the country is controlled by CRR whereas SLR governs credit growth of the country.
+- The liquidity in the economy of the country is controlled by CRR whereas SLR governs the credit growth of the country.

 - In CRR, banks don’t earn any interest over the amount maintain at RBI whereas interest can be earned on deposit of SLR.